jmarcosdias/awesome/README.md

 The Get Here page contains:
 1. Some external links to Cobh public transportation websites
 2. A map to help the user to get in Cobh.
-This map allows the user to initiate and control actions such as zoom in, zoom out and drag the map in any direction.
-Walking in Cobh  thanks Google for this map.
+This map allows the user to initiate and control actions such as zoom in, zoom out and drag the map in any direction. <em>Walking in Cobh</em>  thanks Google for this map.

 The colours that appear on the other two pages are used here in this page.
 This hopefully makes the user experience more familiar and enjoyable.